SquareGPS/navixy-api/docs/backend-api/resources/field_service/form/template.md

 #### errors

-* 101 – In demo mode this function disabled (if current user has "demo" flag).
+* 101 – In demo mode this function disabled - if current user has "demo" flag.

 ### read